Riding Lawn Mower Reviews & Top Rated Lawn Tractors

 Foam filled tires may not be the right choice for everyone.
 In fact, the majority of people, including “experts,” will recommend using tires with solid rubber cores.
 The truth is, for most people, foam filled tires are better suited for the task, especially for riding lawn mowers.
 Foam filled tires are harder, more durable, and can easily handle the rigors of a mechanical riding mower.

 And because the tires are now inflated with foam instead of air, they will not deflate over time as the foam will not leak out.
 Meaning if your tires deflate every time you pull out of the garage, this might be the perfect solution for you.
-This is especially true if you have any type of riding lawn mower, whether it is a lawn tractor or a zero-turn.
+This is especially true if you have any type of riding lawn mower, whether it is a flat lawn mower tires a tractor or a zero-turn.

 Another key difference between foam filled and solid tires is that foam filled tires are more durable.
 There is very little reason to replace foam filled tires even if you only use them seasonally.
 Replace solid rubber tires every 1-2 years to protect yourself from an unexpected flat tire or blowout.

 Another defining factor between solid rubber tires and foam filled tires is the cost.
 A new set of solid rubber tires will cost you well over $100 for each wheel.
 Adding up the cost of four tires to the cost of a new lawnmower is almost a deal-breaker for many people.
-A simple (albeit more labor-intensive) process of adding foam filled tires to existing solid tires will cost you no more than $40 for each tire.
+A simple (albeit more labor-intensive) process of adding foam filled tires to existing solid tires will cost you no more than $40 for each used mower tire.
 Adding just $15.49 in tire foam and another hour in labor can double your mower tire’s life.
-You can expect your new foam filled tires to last 3-5 years before you will need to do it again.
+You can expect your new foam filled lawn mower tires to last 3-5 years before you will need to do it again.

 Pros & Cons of Foam Filled Mower Tires